jonatasdemello/codility-javascript/02-Arrays/CyclicRotation.md

     Rotate an array to the right by a given number of steps.
     Rotation of the array means that each element is shifted right by one index, and the last element of the array is moved to the first place.

-So if I rotate the array by 1 step, the last element is removed and added to the begining of the array.
+So if I rotate the array by 1 step, the last element is removed and added to the beginning of the array.
 To do that in JavaScript I looked at the Array methods and saw that I can use pop() and unshift():

 - The pop() method of Array instances removes the last element from an array and returns that element.
 This method changes the length of the array.